5 Benefits of Facebook Advertising for Your Business

 2) Targeting

-One of the most powerful benefits of using Facebook is its targeting capabilities.
+One of most powerful benefits to using Facebook is its targeting capabilities.
 Not only can you target users by age, location, gender and interests, but you can also create custom audiences based on your website’s visitors or people who have installed your mobile app.

 This enables you to create a hyper-relevant ad that’s highly effective.
 Just make sure you aren’t wasting money trying to sell something a particular user doesn’t want or need.